erlang/otp/erts/lib_src/yielding_c_fun/README.md

     if(hej=my_fun()) printf("hej\n");
     ```

-    YCF ignores calls to yieldable functions that are not in any of
+    YCF prints a message to standard error and exits with an error
-    the forms described above, so it is important to check the
+    code if it finds a call to a yieldable function that it cannot
-    generated source code.
+    transform.

 Hooks
 -----